marionleborgne/cloudbrain/README.md

 ### Install
 * `python setup.py install`

+You may have to add `sudo` in front (`sudo python setup.py install`) if it says "Permission denied".

 ### Publishers: send data to cloudbrain
 * Run `python cloudbrain/publishers/sensor_publisher.py`
 * Use the `--help` flag for the docs.

+You can stream some Muse mock data using:
+* `python cloudbrain/publishers/sensor_publisher.py --mock -n muse -i octopicorn`

 ### Subscribers: get data from cloudbrain
 * Write data to a file: `python cloudbrain/subscribers/file_writer_subscriber.py`
 * Use the `--help` flag for the docs.

+For the mock data streamed above, the command would be:
+* `python cloudbrain/subscribers/file_writer_subscriber.py -i hello -n muse -m eeg`

 ## Option 2: Install cloudbrain from scratch